suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 **NOTE:**

-If you are using VS code, then install the plugin: [Prettier extension for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+If you are using VS code, then install the plugin: <LinkPost href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint" name="Prettier extension for VSCode" />.
 It will highlight errors and warnings directly in your code.

 ### Configure Prettier ⚙︎